 Donations: You may send donations to the Johnson family through DPC.

 DPC supports a family in Western Europe.
-Please see any member of the International Missions Committee for more information.
+Please see any member of the World Missions Committee for more information.

 Donations: You may send donations to this family through DPC